-(iv) Lines into precious ecological areas
+(iv) Encroachment into precious ecological areas

 As already explained all precautions have been taken to avoid routing of line through forest and protected areas like national park/sanctuaries.
-In the instant scheme, Forest involvement has been avoided completely.
-However in case of forest involvement, suitable management measures as specified in EMP4 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc, wherever feasible, is undertaken to minimize the loss of vegetation.
-Moreover, protected areas like wildlife sanctuary, national parks, biosphere reserves etc. have been avoided completely.
-However, reference in EMP is maintained to address the issues in case of any eventuality and shall be appropriately addressed during Final Environment Assessment Report (FEAR).
+In the instant scheme, forest area covered under Forest (Conservation) Act, 1980 has been completely avoided with careful selection of route alignment.
+However, certain areas having vegetation under control of community/village councils prevalent in Nagaland state may be encountered for which mitigation measures as referred in ESPPF including afforestation measures shall be undertaken.
+Accordingly provision of Rs.
+177 lakhs (@ 1 lakh/km) has been kept in budget towards voluntary afforestation in the ratio of 1:3.
+In addition, suitable management measures as specified in EMP5 (refer clause- 9) like minimizing RoW requirement, use of existing tower, use of tall or extended tower etc, wherever feasible, is undertaken to minimize the loss of vegetation.
+The area of influence/impact for 220 kV and 132 kV line is depicted in Fig.- 3a.
+Moreover, protected areas like wildlife sanctuary, national parks, biosphere reserves etc have been avoided completely.
+However, its reference in EMP is maintained to address the issues in case of any eventuality and shall be appropriately addressed during Final Environment Assessment Report (FEAR).

-3 SMF has 3 main elements: One, RAP for involuntary land acquisitions; Two, CPTD for poles/ towers; and Three, Tribal People Development Framework
+4 SMF has 3 main elements: One, RAP for involuntary land acquisitions; Two, CPTD for poles/towers; and Three, Tribal People Development Framework